 The job market is incredibly competitive, and making your resume stand out above the rest is an extremely challenging task.
+The best way to accomplish this is by recording a video resume.

 While cover letters and printed resumes are still widely used, video resumes have been advancing into the job market.